dkim3110/c_mkproj/README.md

 ## Requirements

-- `GCC`
+- GCC
   - If you have Clang, override with `make CC=clang`.
-- GNU Make (to build this tool and to use the generated project Makefiles)
+- GNU Make

 ## Installation